-The application states at full buildout the subdivision would create 152 additional residential lots with an estimated addition of 31 - 76 school age children attending to Hellgate Elementary and Big Sky High School.
-The application includes a School Bus Stop Location exhibit showing existing school bus stopes in the 44 Ranch Subdivision immediately to the south of Remington Flats (Subdivision Application, Bus Stops Exhibit) Conclusion of Law:
+1. The application states at full buildout the subdivision would create 152 additional residential lots with an estimated addition of 31 - 76 school age children attending Hellgate Elementary and Big Sky High School.
+The application includes a School Bus Stop Location exhibit showing existing school bus stops in the 44 Ranch Subdivision immediately to the south of Remington Flats (Subdivision Application, Bus Stops Exhibit)

-1. No adverse impacts to schools requiring mitigation have been identified.
+1. City Council determined no adverse impacts to schools requiring mitigation have been identified.